Search: 82 results

 And the Ziphites came unto Saul to Gibeah, saying, Doth not David hide himself in the hill of Hachilah, which is before Jeshimon?

-Then David {thought to himself}, "Now I will perish one day by the hand of Saul!
-There is nothing better for me but [that] I must certainly escape to the land of [the] Philistines.
-Then Saul will desist from searching for me further in all of the territories of Israel, and so I will escape from his hand."
+David thought to himself, "One of these days I'm going to be swept away by the hand of Saul!
+There is nothing better for me than to escape to the land of the Philistines.
+Then Saul will despair of searching for me through all the territory of Israel and I will escape from his hand."

 David answered, "Against the Negev of Judah, against the Negev of the Jerahmeelites, and against the Negev of the Kenites."
 David did not leave a man or woman alive to bring to Gath.
 He told himself, "Otherwise, they'll say, "This is what David is doing, and this has been his practice all the time he has lived in Philistine territory.'"